StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ![Normalized Gain.](chapter-7/image003_gain.png){#fig:fig705 height=40%}

-The _Average Normalized Gain_ ($\langle g \rangle$) of 0.7 indicates a substantial improvement in the players' knowledge after playing the game.
+The _Average Normalized Gain_ ($\langle g \rangle$) of 0.7 indicates a substantial improvement in the players\' knowledge after playing the game.
 According to the literature, an average gain above 0.25 is considered effective [@cooksey-jonsson-pre-post], making this result particularly significant.
-This demonstrates the game's effectiveness as an educational tool and highlights its potential to significantly enhance learning outcomes.
+This demonstrates the game\'s effectiveness as an educational tool and highlights its potential to significantly enhance learning outcomes.

 Finally, we performed a t-test^[https://www.statskingdom.com/paired-t-test-calculator.html] to compare the Pre Test and Post Test Scores.
 The Null Hypothesis ($H_0$) states that there is no significant difference between the two means, while the Alternative Hypothesis ($H_1$) states that there is a significant difference.
 The t-test results in a $t-value$ of $15.591$ and a $p-value$ of less than $0.001$ for a Significance Level $a = 0.05$, indicating that we can reject the Null Hypothesis with high confidence and conclude that the difference between the means is statistically significant.
 This further supports the effectiveness of the game as a learning tool.